-The Red Cross leader will talk about the key cybersecurity challenges that the organisation faces in fulfilling its mission.
-The speaker will share his views on technology and its changing role in military conflicts as well as the necessary steps needed to ensure cyber defence in major hotspots of our planet.
+The Red Cross leader will talk about the key cybersecurity challenges that the organization faces in fulfilling its mission.
+The speaker will share his views on technology and its changing role in military conflicts as well as the necessary steps needed to ensure cyber defense in major hotspots of our planet.

 With the spread of technology, cybersecurity is becoming a fundamental issue in the context of military conflicts as well as humanitarian missions — it can save many lives.
 I am pleased to welcome the International Committee of the Red Cross to Cyber Polygon 2021.
 I believe that the takeaways from our dialogue with Mr Maurer will be beneficial for the entire global community